2021 European floods: Germany

 With at least 184 deaths, the floods are the deadliest natural disaster in Germany since the North Sea flood of 1962.
-1,300 people had been initially reported as missing on July 16, but mostly due to mobile networks being down in some regions which made it difficult to call people.
+1,300 people had been initially reported as missing on 16 July, but mostly due to mobile networks being down in some regions which made it difficult to call people.
 It was considered unlikely that the number of deaths would rise that high, and while on 19 July the exact number of missing persons remained unclear, a search was ongoing for at least 150 people.
 Some 15,000 police, soldiers and emergency service workers were deployed in Germany to help with search and rescue.

 During the floods, 135 people died in Rhineland-Palatinate (all of whom were in the district of Ahrweiler), 47 in North Rhine-Westphalia (twenty-seven of whom in Euskirchen), and two in Bavaria.
-Four firefighters are among the dead.
+Four firefighters were among the dead.
 Westnetz, Germany's biggest power distribution grid, stated on 15 July that 200,000 properties in the North Rhine-Westphalia and Rhineland-Palatinate regions were without power, and that it would be impossible to repair substations until roads were cleared.
 On 16 July, around 102,000 people were still without power.
 The German Weather Service reported that the quantity of rain in some areas of Germany was the highest in over 100 years, possibly higher than any seen in the last 1,000 years.
 They reported that some areas had received a month's average rainfall in one day.

 Some of the worst damage from the flood was in the district of Ahrweiler, Rhineland-Palatinate, where the river Ahr rose, destroying many buildings and causing at least 110 deaths.
 The topography of Ahr valley in western Germany, with some sections resembling gorges, may have exacerbated the effects of the heavy rainfall.
 The flooding here was the worst since 1910 when up to 200 people were killed in flash flooding.
 On 14 July, the city of Hagen declared a state of emergency, after the Volme river started overflowing its banks.
 The village of Kordel in Trier-Saarburg, which has around 2,000 residents, has been completely cut off.
 Several rivers reached their highest water level to date, including the Kyll, which rose from an average level of 1 m to 7.85 m.

+A study published in Nature Communications presents a high-resolution, impact-based early warning system for riverine flooding, demonstrated using the 2021 European Summer Floods.
+The researchers used numerical weather prediction and hydrodynamic modeling to generate near-real-time flood inundation and impact forecasts, providing authorities with up to 17 hours of lead time.
+Their findings highlight the need for integrating such high-resolution forecasts into operational flood early warning systems to improve disaster preparedness and response.